Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 31–50 y 320

-As you can see, it’s best to talk to your health care professional prior to using magnesium supplements.
+As always, it’s best to talk to your health care professional prior to using magnesium supplements, particularly if you take prescription medications or have a medical condition.*

 Magnesium-Rich Foods